by: Priscilla Robinson

 A smile crossed my face.
 Immediately I had ideas about of what would be traveling up to Seattle in Nana’s Bag for Halloween.
 I wanted Henry to have fun with the “Trick” in trick-or-treat.

 And so I immediately turned to Educational Innovations’ website for some amusing and spooky Halloween items for—literally—my bag of tricks.
 On the home page, I was thrilled to see the bright Halloween Headquarters banner.
 What a fast and easy way to find just what I needed!
+The various Halloween science departments like Insect Snacks, Things that Glow, Lights and Lasers, and More Creepy Stuff placed lots of options at my fingertips.

 I decided Henry needed both a Cricket and a Larva Licket Lollipop for the treat.